-NASA releases picture of starry fireworks for Hubble's 25th
+NASA releases picture of fireworks for Hubble's 25th

 Cape Canaveral, Fla. — What better way to celebrate the Hubble Space Telescope's quarter-century in orbit than with cosmic fireworks?